Description

 1.4.1 Setting Stop-Loss Orders

-- Use trailing stop-loss orders to lock in profits while allowing for potential upside.
+Use trailing stops to protect profits while allowing for gains.

 1.4.2 Position Sizing

-- Risk Percentage: Only risk a small percentage (e.g., 1-2%) of your trading capital on a single trade.
+Limit risk to a small percentage (e.g., 1-2%) of your total capital per trade.

 1.5 Conclusion